 Gastroenterologists use a number of techniques to view the organs of the digestive tract.
 The most common tests they perform are colonoscopy and upper-GI endoscopy.

-Digestion is the process by which food and drink are broken down into smaller parts so that the body can use them to build and nourish cells, and to provide energy.
+Digestion is how the body breaks down food and drink into smaller parts to build and feed cells and give the body energy.

-Each year, millions of Americans are diagnosed with digestive disorders, ranging from the occasional upset stomach to the more life-threatening colorectal cancer.
-They encompass disorders of the gastrointestinal tract, as well as the liver, gallbladder, and pancreas.
+Each year, millions of Americans are diagnosed with digestive illnesses, ranging from an occasional upset stomach to the more life-threatening colorectal cancer, as well as illnesses affecting the gastrointestinal tract, liver, gallbladder and pancreas.

 Most digestive diseases are very complex, with subtle symptoms, and the causes of many remain unknown.
-They may be inherited or develop from multiple factors such as stress, fatigue, diet, or smoking.
-Abusing alcohol imposes the greatest risk for digestive diseases.
+They may be inherited or develop from things like stress, fatigue, diet, or smoking.
+Drinking too much alcohol creates the greatest risk for digestive diseases.

-Colon cancer affects more than 140,000 Americans each year, yet is easily treatable when detected early.
+Colon cancer affects more than 140,000 Americans each year, yet is easily treatable when found early through screening.
 Learn more about when you should get screened for colon cancer.

 Valley's Endoscopy program is recognized by the American Society for Gastrointestinal Endoscopy's Quality Endoscopy Unit Recognition Program (ASGE EURP).
 The only national program of its kind, the ASGE EURP honors endoscopy units that show a commitment to patient safety and quality as reflected in their unit policies, credentialing, staff training and competency assessment, and quality improvement activities.